j-greig/greig/_posts/2016-07-11-restarting-cyclelove.md

 And remember this: everyone is making it up as they go along, and everyone has days where they feel like a failure, and everyone does things they wish they could undo.

-But as Saul Steinberg said:
+But as Saul Steinberg sa
 <blockquote>
 "Life is the art of drawing without an eraser"
 </blockquote>